NHSDigital/national-document-repository/lambdas/tests/e2e/README.md

 These tests focus on the features of the NDR.
 This will serve as a blended suite of integration and end-to-end (E2E) tests, with the aim to validate API functionality and snapshot comparisons.

-There are 2 suites which seperately test
+There are 2 suites which separately test

 1. FHIR API endpoints using mTLS `lambdas/tests/e2e/api/fhir/` (routed to **PDM** usecase)
 2. API endpoints **not** using mTLS `lambdas/tests/e2e/api/` (routed to **Lloyd George** usecase)